camlee/power-meter/esp32-viewe/README.md

 The normal firmware image now contains a small Svelte web application at `http://device1.local/`.
-It displays live readings, contributes browser time, and includes the remote-display view without requiring a browser token.
+It displays live readings, contributes browser time, and provides station/AP Wi-Fi management.
+Touchscreen targets also include the remote-display view.
+These trusted-LAN controls do not require a browser token.
 Its frontend assets ship with normal USB and signed OTA application updates; they do not use the history LittleFS partition.
 See [docs/WEB_APP.md](docs/WEB_APP.md) for the local Node/PlatformIO build workflow, caching policy, realtime protocol, and